SAP-samples/fiori-tools-samples/neo-migration/README.md

 cf deploy
 ```

-Your subaccount is now configured with destinations and security settings, required for your new Fiori UI application.
+Your subaccount is now configured with destinations at subaccount level.

 You have two options of migratating your Neo UI application as each produces a different folder stucture;
 - Option 1.
 [Migrate Neo application for a single Fiori UI application](Option1.md)